DolbyIO/dolbyio-rest-apis-client-node/README.md

 ## Install this project

-Run the npm command to install the package `dolbyiorestapis` into your Node project:
+Run the npm command to install the package `@dolbyio/dolbyio-rest-apis-client` into your Node project:

 ```bash
 npm install @dolbyio/dolbyio-rest-apis-client --save